fabiana2611/fabiana2611.github.io/_posts/2022/abr22/2022-04-13-softwarearch-part2.md

 <h4><u id="ServiceBased">Service-based Architecture</u></h4>

-<p style="text-align: justify;><em>Both <a href="https://fabiana2611.github.io/arch/architecture#Microservice">microservices</a> architecture and <a href="https://fabiana2611.github.io/arch/architecture#SOA">SOA</a> are considered service-based architectures, meaning that they are architecture patterns that place a heavy emphasis on services as the primary architecture component used to implement and perform business and nonbusiness functionality. "</em><a href="https://www.oreilly.com/library/view/microservices-vs-service-oriented/9781491975657/ch01.html">[5]</a></p>
+<p style="text-align: justify;"><em>Both <a href="https://fabiana2611.github.io/arch/architecture#Microservice">microservices</a> architecture and <a href="https://fabiana2611.github.io/arch/architecture#SOA">SOA</a> are considered service-based architectures, meaning that they are architecture patterns that place a heavy emphasis on services as the primary architecture component used to implement and perform business and nonbusiness functionality. "</em><a href="https://www.oreilly.com/library/view/microservices-vs-service-oriented/9781491975657/ch01.html">[5]</a></p>

 <ul>
   <li>distributed architectures</li>